-eg. Mid-year, a new program is launched by MLTSD or successfully secure funding through an RFP to deliver program through Service Canada or Ontario Centre for Workforce Innovation (OCWI) - new programs may or may not include operational funding and the percentage/amount of funding will vary.
+eg. Mid-year, a new program is launched by MLTSD or successfully secure funding through an RFP to deliver program through Service Canada or OCWI - new programs may or may not include operational funding and the percentage/amount of funding will vary.